- Broward County Public Schools

 -

-Exceptional Student Learning Support Division at Arthur Ashe Campus
+Exceptional Student Education Division at Arthur Ashe Campus

 1701 NW 23rd Avenue